 Confirm Your Spot with Mission Control: 555-555-5555, email@example.com

 - We started by getting a solar system kit to hang from the ceiling.
-Putting it together was a fun pre-party activity for me and my son to do together.
+Putting it together was a fun pre-party activity for my son and me to do together.

-- I also borrowed some outer space supplies from my son’s preschool, like laminated color photos of different planets and hung them up on the wall.
+- I also borrowed some outer space supplies from my son’s preschool, like laminated color photos of different planets, and hung them up on the wall.

-Finally, I purchased some fleece fabric at Joanne’s fabric to use as a floor covering.
+- Finally, I purchased some fleece fabric at Joanne’s fabric to use as a floor covering.
 It's now my son's favorite blanket!

 Astronaut Training Activities